shahedsuleiman/shahedsuleiman.github.io/README.md

 # Shahd's Portfolio
-### This is a protfolio a designed for myself to get to know me better and what i do and show some of my projects.
+### This is a protfolio a designed for others to get to know me better and what i do and show some of my projects.
 ### mockup of the portfolio:
 #### https://www.figma.com/file/8jUzDhXtR2alCAgpqJOLwA/PortfolioMockups?type=design&mode=design&t=0PSRPo8wbs00KOzT-0
 ### wireframe of the portfolio: